 The life sciences sector saw the most positive effects because their products are classed as essential.
 Many others, especially those with factory settings, saw significant disruption due to employees being forced to self-isolate, as well as the implementation of physical spacing and PPE to reduce employee exposure to Covid.

 All of this disruption has increased costs across multiple industries.
 Businesses that source supplies and raw materials from overseas have had to endure long delays in shipments.
 It has had a knock-on effect across the board.
-As an example, the linked blog post looks at how increased costs impact the sanitation industry.
+As an example, the linked blog post looks at how increased costs impact the sanitation industry and the electrical industry.

 What Can Businesses Do?